 Many cybersecurity professionals can’t stop recommending using a password manager to ensure your online safety.
 There are however some downsides that you should be aware of.
 Used as a vault for all your login credentials they can be a seemingly invaluable tool.
-Anyone that uses more than a handful of services online would benefit greatly from using seperate unique login credentials.
+Anyone that uses more than a handful of services online would benefit greatly from using separate unique login credentials.
 But do you really need a password manager?
 To help you decide, let’s look at some pros and cons so that you can make a better more informed decision.

 They’re Easy & Convenient